Discreet Confidential Consultation (213) 374-3952

 Because every time that I see spousal rape cases being filed, there's always some contention by the other party that their significant other consented to the sex.

 As you can see, navigating a spousal rape case involves many elements.
-The best way to approach this is to consult with your criminal defense attorney, discuss every detail, and be honest about what happened.
-With their expertise, they can guide you through the prosecution's perspective, potential punishment, and defense strategy.
+The best approach to this situation is to consult with your criminal defense attorney, discuss every detail, and be honest about what happened.
+With their expertise, they can guide you through the prosecution's perspective, potential punishment, and defense strategy, providing you with the necessary support and protection of your rights.

-Once I hear what's happened and get all the information, having done thousands of criminal cases, I can give the person an idea of what the prosecutors will be thinking, prosecution-wise and punishment-wise.
+Once I hear what's happened and gather all the information, having handled thousands of criminal cases, I can give the person an idea of what the prosecutors will be thinking, both in terms of prosecution and punishment.
 I'm also able to give the person an idea of what type of defense we may have to refute these charges.
 It's important to note that in a spousal rape case, the defense attorney plays a crucial role in ensuring the accused's rights are protected and in presenting a strong defense.

 Can The Prosecutor Prove Their Case to a Jury?